giantswarm/docs/src/content/ui-api/management-api/credentials/index.md

   aws.awsoperator.arn: YXJuOmF3czppYW06OjEyMzQ1Njc4OTA6cm9sZS9HaWFudFN3YXJtQVdTT3BlcmF0b3I=
 ```

-In the `metadata`, credential secrets _must_ provide the `giantswarm.io/managed-by: credentiald` and `app: credentiald` labels.
-We also _recommend_ to choose a resource name starting with `credential-`.

-The `data` part contains the cloudprovider credentials that should be used.
 In above AWS example, these are two fields which both indicate AWS IAM role identifiers (ARNs).
 As typical with opaque secrets, the value is encoded in base64.
 Here is how the two example strings would look like when decoded:

 | Key                   | Example value (decoded)                              |
 |-----------------------|------------------------------------------------------|